-SaaStock 2018 took place on October 16–17, 2018 last at the RDS in Dublin.
-The following represents the top tips I learned from the two days.
+SaaStock took place at the end of October at the RDS in Dublin.
+The following represents the top tips I learned from the two days which can help ensure your success in 2019.
+(This advice is for fast growing B2B SaaS Companies).

 - Strategy: Proactively Target the US Market Early